Christie Brinkley Posts Photo Of ‘Moon & Sun’ Daughters Alexa Ray Joel & Sailor Brinkley-Cook In Black Bikinis

 Christie Brinkley’s daughters know how to rock a bikini just like their famous mom.
-The 65-year-old supermodel posted to Instagram to give a shout-out to her daughters, Alexa Ray Joel, 33, and Sailor Brinkley-Cook, 21, as they embark on two very different paths this week, and she used a photo from the trio’s Sports Illustrated shoot to illustrate her caption.
+The 65-year-old supermodel posted to Instagram to give a shout-out to her daughters, Alexa Ray Joel, 33, and Sailor Brinkley-Cook, 21, as they embark on two very different paths this week, and she used a photo from the trio’s Sports Illustrated: Swimsuit Edition shoot to illustrate her caption.

 Christie’s daughters couldn’t look any more different, but they twinned in black bikinis in a photo from their iconic 2017 spread for the magazine’s swimsuit issue.
 Fans may recall that in the SI swimsuit issue, the trio is pictured together wearing complementary black swimsuits as they stand in the surf at Turks & Caicos.
 But Alexa and Sailor posed for a separate sisters’ shot as well.